Skip to main content

 Security

 Drives are encrypted in 8-drive RAID10 (RAID 1+0) arrays using an in-memory key.
-This key is lost on reboot, providing a crypto-shredding feature that renders encrypted data unusable, ensuring data security.
+This key is lost on reboot, providing a crypto-shredding feature that renders encrypted data unusable and ensures data security.

 Non-persistent storage

-Because Node-local ephemeral storage is non-persistent, it does not persist through Node reboots, and does not require a Persistent Volume.
-To create a persistent filesystem volume that is independent of node status, see Create Distributed File Storage volumes.
+Because Node-local ephemeral storage is non-persistent, it doesn’t persist through Node reboots and doesn’t require a Persistent Volume.
+If you need data to survive Node reboots or be shared across Nodes, use a persistent storage option instead.
+To create a persistent filesystem volume that is independent of Node status, see Create Distributed File Storage volumes.